Frank Coe (Lincoln County War): Arrest

 Frank Coe was captured on April 29, 1878, by a posse led by Evans, that included members of both the Evans gang and the Seven Rivers Warriors.
 During the capture, Regulator Frank McNab was killed, and Saunders was badly wounded.
 Coe escaped sometime prior to the Battle of Lincoln which occurred in July of that year.

-Later Years
+Later years and death

 After the Lincoln County War ended Coe left New Mexico, living for a time in Colorado and Nebraska.
 He returned in 1884, and bought a ranch where he lived the remainder of his life.
 Between his departure and return he had been arrested in Santa Fe, New Mexico for the murder of Roberts.
 It was determined, however, that he had been mistaken for his cousin George.
-In 1880 he was suspected of taking part in another lynching, but was never charged.
+In 1880, he was suspected of taking part in another lynching, but was never charged.
 He and his wife, Helena Anne Tully, lived together for fifty years and raised six children.

-1898 Murder Charge
+1898 murder charge

 In October 1898, Frank Coe shot and killed Irvine Lesnet, who was dating Coe's 16-year-old daughter, Sydney (1882-1955).
 After about 18 months of court proceedings and trials, Coe was acquitted of the murder charge.

-Death

 Coe died September 16, 1931, in Lincoln County.